Dyke (slang): Dyke March

 Dyke Marches have become popular gay pride events nationwide in the United States and Canada.
 They are generally non-commercial, in sharp contrast to corporate-sponsored pride events, and some are participated in by bisexual and trans women.
 The stated mission of the Boston Dyke March, for example, is "to provide a dynamic and welcoming space for participants of all sexualities, genders, races, ages, ethnicities, sizes, economic backgrounds, and physical abilities."
 Marches also take place in several European cities.
 The United Kingdom's first Dyke March was held in London in 2012.
 In Germany, the annual Dyke March Berlin was established in 2013.
 In Mexico, the Marcha Lésbica (Lesbian March) was founded in March 2003 and is held biannually in Mexico City.

 Dyke bar

-A dyke bar is any bar or club frequented by lesbians, and is considered as slang in the vocabulary of the LGBT community.
-The existence of official dyke bars, or lesbian bars, in the United States has decreased tremendously in the past 40 years.
-In the 1980s there were around 200 lesbian bars, in 2021 the number is thought to be at 16.
+A dyke bar, or lesbian bar, is any bar or club frequented by lesbians, and is considered as slang in the vocabulary of the LGBTQ community.
+The number of dyke bars in the United States has decreased tremendously since the 1980s, from around 200 lesbian bars to 15 in 2019.
 The COVID-19 pandemic contributed to the closing of dyke bars, with the lack of business preventing bar owners from paying rent, exacerbating an already existing decline in lesbian spaces.
-While gay bars and gender inclusive LGBT bars exist across the United States, spaces specifically for lesbians/sapphics are much less common, and their presence is steadily decreasing.
+The Lesbian Bar Project is an ongoing film and documentation project created by filmmakers Erica Rose and Elina Street in 2020 to document the country's remaining lesbian bars; it has since expanded to Europe.
+However, there is some evidence that this trend may be reversing in some regions, with an increased number of lesbian bars opening in the United States since 2023.